On Bowen's entropy inequality and almost specification for flows: Introduction

-for all observable $\varphi:X\rightarrow\mathbb{R}$.
-Generic points give relevant information about the observable properties of the dynamics, and generic points with respect to different measures allows to obtain complementary data.
-It turns out that, from Birkhoff Ergodic Theorem, the set of generic points with respect to an ergodic measure $\mu$, denoted $G_\mu(f)$ when $f$ is a discrete dynamic system (and $G_\mu(\Phi)$ for a continuous flow), has full measure, and thus reflect the global behavior of the system.
+for all {continuous} observable $\varphi:X\rightarrow\mathbb{R}$.
+Generic points give relevant information about the observable properties of the dynamics, and generic points for different measures {allow} to obtain complementary data.
+It turns out that, from Birkhoff's Ergodic Theorem, the set of generic points with respect to an ergodic measure $\mu$, denoted $G_\mu(f)$ when $f$ is a discrete dynamic system (and $G_\mu(\Phi)$ for a continuous flow), has {$\mu$-}full measure, and thus reflects the global behavior of the system.
 In contrast, if $\mu$ is non-ergodic then generic points form a set of zero measure (can be even empty).
-However, in several cases this set can be large from other points of view (for instance, it consists of a $G_\delta$ set in the support of $\mu$ when the system has the asymptotic average shadowing property).
-The results in \cite{Colebrook,Eggleston}, which relate Hausdorff dimension of generic points of an invariant measure and its metric entropy, evidence the importance of to size the sets $G_\mu(f)$ and $G_\mu(\Phi)$ from the entropy point of view.
-At \cite{Bowen18} Bowen defined the entropy, $h(f,Z)$, of a discrete dynamical system $(X,f)$ along any subset $Z$ of the compact metric space $X$.
-This notion, which resembles the definition of Hausdorff dimension, is today known as Bowen Topological Entropy.
-He proved a remarkable result which says that the metric entropy respect to an invariant measure $\mu$ is an upper bounded for the entropy of $G_\mu(f)$; that is, $h(f,G_\mu(f))\leq h_\mu(f)\,\, \mbox{for any }\mu\in\mathfrak{M}(f),$ and the equality is always true if $\mu$ is ergodic.
-In general, the above inequality is strict if the measure is non-ergodic.
-In fact, we give examples of systems with positive metric entropy $h_\mu(f)$ and $G_\mu(f)=\emptyset$.
-But, surprisingly, in several systems in the theory of dynamical systems the equality is always true.
-For instance, dynamical systems presenting specification, $g-$almost product property (which include all the $\beta-$shifts) or almost specification property have this property.
-Systems for which the equality holds for all invariant measure are called {\it saturated}.
+However, in several cases, this set can be large from other points of view (for instance, it is dense in the support of $\mu$ when the system has the asymptotic average shadowing property {\cite{Dong-Tian-Yuan(2015)}}).
+The results in \cite{Colebrook,Eggleston}, which relate the Hausdorff dimension of generic points of an invariant measure and its metric entropy, evidence the importance { of size} the sets $G_\mu(f)$ and $G_\mu(\Phi)$ from the {dimension} point of view. {In} \cite{Bowen(1973)}, Bowen defined the entropy $h(f,Z)$ of a discrete dynamical system $(X,f)$ along with any subset $Z$, {not necessarily compact nor invariant}, of the compact metric space $X$.
+Topological entropy for noncompact sets has been the focus of many studies since the pioneering work of Bowen.
+It plays a crucial role in many aspects of the ergodic theory and dynamical systems, especially with the dimension theory and multifractal analysis (see \cite{Barreira2} and references therein).
+This notion, which resembles the definition of the Hausdorff dimension, is today known as {\textit{Bowen Topological Entropy}}. {It was proved in \cite[Theorems 2 and 3]{Bowen(1973)}} a remarkable result which says that the metric entropy {with} respect to an invariant measure $\mu$ is an upper bound for the entropy of $G_\mu(f)$; that is, for any $\mu\in \mathfrak{M}(f)$ (where $\mathfrak{M}(f)$ stands for the set of all the f-invariant measures) it holds

-Topological entropy for non compact sets has been the focus of much study since the pioneering work of Bowen, and plays a key role in many aspects of the ergodic theory and dynamical systems, especially in connection with the dimension theory and multifractal analysis (see \cite{Barreira2} and references therein).